festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

-# Blender miHoYo Shaders - Setup Wizard Tool
+# miHoYo Shaders - Setup Wizard Tool

-> (You should view this on Github or some other Markdown reader if you aren't!)
+> You should view this on Github or some other Markdown reader if you aren't!

 The goal of this tool is to streamline the character setup process.
 Whether it's importing the materials, importing the character model, setting up the outlines (geometry nodes) or configuring the outline colors to be game accurate, this tool has got it all!

-## Important Note
+Your one-stop-shop for setting up your characters in Blender!

+## Quick Start Guide
+1. Open Blender
+2. Switch to Scripting
+3. Open `genshin_setup_wizard.py`
+4. Run the script
+5. Hit F3 and type `Genshin`
+6. Select the option saying `file.genshin_setup_wizard > 0_Genshin: Setup Wizard - Select Festivity's Shader Folder`
+7. Select the root/base folder with Festivity's Shaders
+    * Double click to navigate inside the folder to select it, no need to select a specific file inside!
+8. Select the root/base folder with Festivity's Shaders (yes, again!)
+9. Select the folder with the character model and textures (lightmaps, diffuses, etc.)
+10. Select the `miHoYo - Outlines.blend` located in the `experimental-blender-3.3` folder
+11. Select the material data JSON files for the outlines
+    * Shift+Click or Ctrl+Click the JSON files that you want to use (normally all of them)

+> **Do you use BetterFBX?
+Don't want to use FBX's standard import?** <br>
+> No problem!
+Read the section just below on how to disable the Import Character Model component.

+## How to Disable Components - Important!
 This tool is broken up into many different components.
 The `config.json` file can be used to enable or disable steps depending on your workflow.

 Example: